geon-youn/geon-youn/README.md

-👋 Hi, I’m @geon-youn, a second year at McMaster University studying computer science.
+👋 Hi, I’m Geon, an undergraduate student at McMaster University persuing a B. Eng. in Computer Science.

+I hope to become a full-stack developer and have already learned some skills towards it like JS, HTML, CSS, React, and Express and more.

+My personal website is now [here](https://geon-youn.github.io/)!